|

 Set Point (SP): This will be the nominal level of power being removed from the grid during the time on regulation.
 It will be a percentage of the full regulation signal and will be a variable during the demonstration phase of testing.
 This setting will remain constant over an agreed to time period – usually one to 24 hours.
 In addition to the set point and regulation signal the master controller will have input from the flywheel controller to know how much energy is in each flywheel.
 The system controller will then send a signal to the flywheel controllers, and load bank to control the power flow within and to and from the Flywheel Energy Storage system based on these inputs.

-The system will be installed and demonstrated at a location in San Ramon, California.
+The system will be installed and demonstrated at a location in California.
 It will be run for a period of six months to demonstrate its ability to interface with the ISO signals and grid.
 Data will be independently collected through funding provided by the U.S. DOE and used to estimate the system performance over time.

 The Flywheel Energy Storage system will follow the regulation signal within a fraction of a percent.
 Unlike generation based Frequency Regulation, no fuel is consumed, and no emissions are generated.
 Analysis of presently used Frequency Regulation signals indicates that an energy storage module, which can store or deliver 1 MW for 15 minutes, would provide regulation services superior to services currently provided by generators.
 After development testing is completed the Flywheel Energy Storage system and will be commissioned and put on automatic control.